Art of the Recorder

 In 2004 I decided that the piece must be at fault, and I rewrote the first and last movements from scratch, keeping nothing from the originals.
-I made new arrangements for four flutes and four violins as before, Performers continued to shy away; the middle movement was one of the most atonal I had ever written, slow and very short (only one minute) and titled “So You Think I’m Too Old-Fashioned”.
-However even with this kind of title, and the fact that it represented the usual reaction to my music by my fellow composers, no one liked it.
+I made new arrangements for four flutes and four violins as before.
+Performers continued to shy away; the middle movement was one of the most atonal I had ever written, slow and very short (only one minute) and titled “So You Think I’m Too Old-Fashioned”.
+No one liked it, and I saw that it needed revision.

 On February 4, 2013, a fine local violinist, Izabela Spiewak, who had played on the memorial concert for my sister in 2010, died of leukemia.
 I wrote this new middle movement as an elegy in her memory.
 Now the whole piece is tuneful, gentle, and easily appreciated by many ears.
 Someday its day may come.I made other arrangements for four bassoons, and for viola and three cellos.
 Only the recorder, violin, and flute versions survive.